-Synopsis: Henry Roth (Adam Sandler) is a man afraid of commitment up until he meets the beautiful Lucy (Drew Barrymore).
-They hit it off and Henry think he’s finally found the girl of his dreams, until he discovers she has short-term memory loss and forgets him the very next day. (source: IMDb)
+The movie, 50 First Dates (2004) tells the story of Henry Roth (Adam Sandler), a man that is afraid of commitment until he meets the beautiful Lucy (Drew Barrymore).
+They hit it off and Henry thinks he’s finally found the girl of his dreams until he discovers she has short-term memory loss and forgets him the very next day.

 The True Story

-Michelle and Ian on their wedding day in 1997.
-She lost her short-term memory in 1994 and every day since then he has to convince her they are married.
-Some days he has to get out the wedding pictures to prove they are husband and wife
+Michelle and Ian got married in 1997.
+She lost her short-term memory in 1994, and every day since then Ian has to convince her they are married.

-The 47-year-old’s condition was caused by brain injuries sustained in two road accidents.
-She can recall everything up to 1994 but since then everything that happens on one day is forgotten the next.
-And it is not just loved ones Mrs Philpots struggles with.
-She uses hundreds of Post-It notes and reminders on her mobile phone’s calendar to keep her informed of appointments and everyday duties.
-Anything she has done or anyone she has met must be logged for future reference.
-And on the rare occasions she ventures out of her home in Spalding, Lincolnshire, she goes armed with sat-nav programmed with her address.
+Michelle’s affliction was spurred on by two accidents that left her with brain trauma.
+She recalls everything up until 1994, but everything that happens after that is forgotten the next day.
+And it is not just loved ones Mrs. Philpots struggles with.
+She keeps track of appointments and daily responsibilities using hundreds of post-It notes and reminders on her phone’s calendar.
+Everything she does and everyone she meets must be documented for future reference.
+On the rare occasions she leaves her home in Spalding, Lincolnshire, she takes a sat-nav with her address put in.